Atom Learning logo

 Kendrick School is a selective school.
 This means that your child will need to take the 11 plus exam to be eligible for a place.

-The deadline to register for the 11 plus exam at Kendrick School is Monday 1st July 2024.
-The exam will take place on Friday 20th September 2024 and you’ll receive your child’s results in mid-October.
+The deadline to register for the 11 plus exam at Kendrick School is July 2025.
+The exam will take place in September and you’ll receive your child’s results in mid-October.
 You can then use these results to decide whether to apply for a place at Kendrick School.

 Remember – passing the 11 plus doesn’t guarantee that your child will be allocated a place at your preferred school.
 Many grammar schools are often oversubscribed with qualified children.
 Schools and their admissions authorities work through admissions criteria to prioritise children for places.
 We’ve included the admissions criteria for Kendrick School below.